ichigo-k/Idempotency-Gateway/README.md

 ## Overview

 This project implements an **Idempotency Layer** for payment processing.
-It ensures that a payment request is processed **exactly once**, even if the client retries due to network failures or timeouts.
+It ensures that a payment request is processed **exactly once**, even if the client retries due to network failures, timeouts, or duplicate submissions.

+The system also addresses **race conditions** that can occur when multiple identical requests arrive at the same time.
+Without proper coordination, concurrent requests could be processed in parallel, which may result in duplicate transactions.

+To prevent this, the system uses an idempotency key, request hashing, and atomic operations in Redis.
+These mechanisms ensure that only one request is allowed to execute the payment operation.Subsequent requests either wait for the operation to complete or receive the previously computed response.

 ---